 Climax Springs is a tiny town located in the state of Missouri.
 With a population of 118 people and just one neighborhood, Climax Springs is the 537th largest community in Missouri.

-When you are in Climax Springs, you'll notice that it is more blue-collar than most other communities in America.
-73.56% of Climax Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Climax Springs is a blue-collar town, with 73.56% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Climax Springs is a town of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Climax Springs who work in sales jobs (26.44%), office and administrative support (0.00%), and personal care services (0.00%).

 A relatively large number of people in Climax Springs telecommute to their jobs.
 Overall, about 21.84% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.